MileHacker Logo

 Structured plans based on the length of your stay.

-For a brief introduction to Puerto Natales, a 24-hour layover covers the waterfront (Costanera), Muelle Histórico pier, and the "Mano del Gigante" sculpture.
-Enjoy local coffee, lunch at a traditional Patagonian restaurant, a visit to the Municipal History Museum, and shops selling local crafts around Plaza de Armas.
+For a brief introduction to The port Natales, an AROUND-THE-CLOCK-hour layover covers the waterfront (Costanera), Muelle Histórico pier, and the "Mano del Gigante" sculpture.
+Delight in local coffee, lunch at a traditional Patagonian restaurant, a visit to the Municipal History Museum, and shops selling local crafts around Plaza de Armas.
 Conclude with a Pisco Sour or Calafate Sour and dinner.

 -Hour Layover Highlights